sabjoslo/talking-politics/README.md

 Includes code and data used in preparation of

-Sloman, S.J., Oppenheimer, D., and DeDeo, S. (2020).
-Can we detect conditioned variation in political speech?
-Two kinds of discussion and types of conversation. [https://psyarxiv.com/cg7bf/](https://psyarxiv.com/cg7bf/).
+Sloman SJ, Oppenheimer DM, DeDeo S (2021) Can we detect conditioned variation in political speech? two kinds of discussion and types of conversation.
+PLoS ONE 16(2): e0246689. https://doi.org/10.1371/journal.pone.0246689

 and